 Aunt Molly Jackson poster

-by Justseeds Author and Pete Yahnke Author
+by Justseeds Editor and Pete Yahnke Illustrator

 "Tell me, fellow workers, how can this be?
 A home of the brave and the land of the free.
 Starvation and misery is all that is free for poor hard-working masses like you and like me."
 For 47 years, from the age of 5 until her exile from the mine country in 1931, she was the life and spirit of the Kentucky miners, not only as a nurse and midwife, but as a union organizer.
 These 47 years saw a great many troubles, tragedies, struggles, and victories, all of which she chronicled in song, so that the other miners and miners' wives would neither forgive nor forget.